Redner's Markets: History

+The company is currently managed by Richard along with third generation Ryan Redner and Gary M. Redner.

 In 2020, Redner's Warehouse Markets celebrated their 50th anniversary.

 Divisions

 Redner's operations are organized into three divisions: Redner's Warehouse Market, Redner's Fresh Market and Redner's Quick Shoppe.
 The total number of Redner's locations is 64.

 Redner's Warehouse Market

 Redner's Warehouse Markets, also known as Redner's, are warehouse-style markets without the need of a store club membership fee.
 Most locations range from 40000 and 59000 sqft in store size.
 These stores stock general merchandise and a full-service supermarket, selling products such as meat and poultry, baked goods, delicatessen, frozen foods, dairy products, garden produce, and fresh seafood.
 As of May 20, 2021, there were 42 Redner's Warehouse Market locations in Pennsylvania, Delaware, and Maryland.